 Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

-Founders at $80K–$110K lose $18K–$25K yearly serving negative-ROI clients; use full-cost analysis to cut them and add $15K–$20K monthly profit.
+Founders at $80K–$110K with 18–30 clients use this 30-day time audit and 3-day full-cost analysis to unlock $15K–$20K monthly profit.

 The Executive Summary

-What changes if you apply it: You cut 3–5 low-ROI clients (like Aisha’s 4 at $14,500/month), replace them with 2 higher-ROI clients at $9,000 each, increase revenue by $10K/month (up to $120K annually), free 66–90 hours monthly, and raise your effective rate from $464/hour to $800+ per hour.
+What changes if you apply it: You cut 3–5 low-ROI clients, replace them with 2 higher-ROI clients, add $10K/month (up to $120K annually) and free 66–90 hours monthly.

 Written by Nour Boustani for $80K–$110K/month founders and operators who want to add $10K/month profit and free 60–90 hours without gambling on new offers, more ads, or extra headcount.

-The $234K Cost of Hidden Losses
+The $234K Cost of Mispricing Mid-Market Clients

 Here’s what that miscalculation costs.